Mugil13/Attendance-Management-System/README.md

 - Automated tracking of attendance percentages through reports.

 ### 4. Calendar of Events
 - View and update events.
-(Access to admin only)
+(Access limited to admin only)

 ### 5. Role-Based Access Control
 - Differentiated access levels for students, teachers, and administrators to ensure data security and privacy.